Using Chinese Medicine to assist with morning sickness

 In most cases, morning sickness will not harm the mother or the unborn baby but it can be debilitating, restricting movement and affecting a woman’s capacity to work, care for other children and perform the normal activities of daily living – not to mention robbing her of the enjoyment of pregnancy.

-Through this article we hope to explain the symptom of morning sickness from a Chinese Medicine perspective and offer information on how it might be used as a safe, effective, drug-free treatment option to treat morning sickness and prevent it from becoming serious enough to require medical intervention.
+Through this article we hope to explain the symptom of morning sickness from a Chinese Medicine perspective and offer information on how it might be used as a drug-free treatment option to treat morning sickness and prevent it from becoming serious enough to require medical intervention.

 Chinese Medicine has a simple yet unique understanding of the causes of morning sickness.
 This understanding evolved through the profound observation of nature, in the absence of modern biomedical science and technology.